Nickersoft/push.js/README.md

 For more information regarding the Push NPM package, [see here](https://www.npmjs.com/package/push.js).

+#### See It In Action ####

+Before you go out and try Push for yourself, you probably want to confirm it actually works in your browser, right?

+Lucky for you a demo is available [here](http://nickersoft.github.io/push.js/demo.html).

 #### Creating Notifications ####
 So just how easy is it to create a notification using Push?
 We can do it in just one line, actually: